RostislavLitovkin/PlutoWallet/README.md

   - make this better compatible with Ajuna.NetApi???
 4) [ ] generate QR

+100) [ ] create a very detailed (and begginer friendly) docs with how to use it and add examples

 #### WebSocket solution
 ##### Hierarchy of classes and methods
 - Connection Manager: